Mariners vs. Pirates Player Props Betting Odds

 France Stats

-- France has collected 50 hits with 13 doubles, five home runs and 15 walks.
-He has driven in 23 runs with one stolen base.
+- France has recorded 52 hits with 15 doubles, five home runs and 16 walks.
+He has driven in 24 runs with one stolen base.

 France Recent Games